ericmann/wp-session-manager/readme.txt

 == Changelog ==

+= 2.0.0 =
+* Update: Use a table instead of options for storing session data.

 = 1.2.2 =
 * Update: Use regex pattern matching to ensure session IDs are identical going in/out of the DB to account for encoding differences